Theory for Quantum Spacetime

 The primary approach to quantization of gravitational interaction leads to \emph{unsolvable divergences}.
 How \emph{quantize} gravitational waves correctly?

 \item Scattering amplitudes play a fundamental role in modern quantum physics.
 By detecting scattering amplitudes, people could extract logical predictions for particle scattering from the complex formalism of particle physics.
 In 2003, Witten developed the theory that provides a strikingly compact formula for tree--level scattering amplitudes in four-dimensional (4D) Yang-Mills theory in terms of an integral over the moduli space of maps from the $n$-punctured sphere in momentum space\cite{Witten:2003nn}.
 Furthermore, it was known that these representations are supported on solutions of the scattering equations by using cohomology classes on ambitwistor space\cite{am1}.
 What's the exact \emph{microstructure} of the scattering amplitudes for different particles?
 How to calculate \emph{loop} amplitudes?
 Why \emph{amplituhedron}? \end{enumerate}

-Based on different principles, to develop a new theory for quantum gravity there are different candidates to solve the problem of quantum gravity, including topological BF (gauge) theory for the Lorentz group\cite{Utiyama,mm}, superstring theory\cite{ss} and quantum loop theory\cite{loop}, noncommutative geometry\cite{con}, it from qubit, ...
+Based on different principles, to develop a new theory for quantum gravity there are different candidates to solve the problem of quantum gravity, including gauge theory for the Lorentz group\cite{Utiyama,mm}, superstring theory\cite{ss} and quantum loop theory\cite{loop}, noncommutative geometry\cite{con}, it from qubit, ...
 Unfortunately, all these theories didn't solved above troubles.
 As a result, quantum gravity is still a big challenge for physicists.